cozy/cozy-stack/docs/cli/cozy-stack_completion.md

 ### Synopsis

-Output shell completion code for the specified shell (bash or zsh).
+Output shell completion code for the specified shell (bash, zsh, or fish).
 The shell code must be evalutated to provide interactive completion of cozy-stack commands.
 This can be done by sourcing it from the .bash_profile.

 Note: this requires the bash-completion framework, which is not installed by default on Mac.
 This can be installed by using homebrew:

     $ brew install bash-completion